JacquesCarette/Drasil/wiki/New-Workspace-Setup.md

 <summary><h4>Mac</h4></summary>

-Download the [disk image for Inkscape](https://inkscape.org/release/inkscape-1.1/mac-os-x/1010-1015/dl/), run the file, and follow the on-screen instructions.
+Download the disk image for Inkscape from their [release page](https://inkscape.org/release/).
+Run the file and follow the on-screen instructions.
 Enabling command line access to inkscape may require adding the path to inkscape to the PATH environment variable.

 </details>